Abeti Masikini: 1990–1993: La Reine du Soukous

 Masikini performed in Kinshasa at Palais du Peuple on 15 December 1990.
 The next year, she released her final album, La Reine du Soukous.
 Produced in France by Jimmy International Production and edited by Polygram, most of the tracks were solely written by Masikini, except for "Ousmane", co-written with Mayaula Mayoni, and "Ma Lu", with Georges Seba.
 The album was arranged by Georges Seba and Lokassa Ya M'Bongo, with backing vocals from Dada Hekimian, Fédé Lawu, Georges Seba, Marylou Seba, Richard Lebrun, and Solo Sita.
-La Reine du Soukous was supported by standout singles: "Mupenzi", "Ousmane", "Bebe Matoko", "Ma Lu", and "Je Suis Occupée", and a cover of "Mwana Muke Wa Miss".
+La Reine du Soukous was supported by "Mupenzi", "Ousmane", "Bebe Matoko", "Ma Lu", and "Je Suis Occupée", and a cover of "Mwana Muke Wa Miss".
 In 1993, she took the stage at the LSC hall in La Plaine Saint-Denis on New Year's Eve.

 Illness and death

 Masikini was diagnosed with uterine cancer while working on her final album, which eventually progressed during her time in Paris.
 The illness kept her away from the public in the subsequent months, leading her to take a short hiatus from music.

 Masikini died on 28 September 1994, in Villejuif, France, due to the progression of uterine cancer.
 Her body was repatriated to Kinshasa on 9 October of the same year.
 She was posthumously honored with a medal of the National Order of the Leopard and was laid to rest on 10 October at the Gombe cemetery.
 The funeral ceremony was attended by several personalities, her family members, and devoted fans.

+Between 27 September and 9 October 2004, a major tribute event was held at the Pullman Kinshasa Grand Hôtel to mark ten years since her death, bringing together Koffi Olomide, Meiway, Youssou N'Dour, Ray Lema, Lokua Kanza, Manu Dibango, Amy Koïta, Mbilia Bel, Patience Dabany, Pierrette Adams, Sam Mangwana, Pierre Akendengué, King Mensah, Monique Séka, Tshala Muana, Papa Wemba, Werrason, Angélique Kidjo, Aurlus Mabélé, Ismaël Lô, Charlotte Mbango, Abby Surya, King Kester Emeneya, Yondo Sister, Passi, Diblo Dibala, Mireille Mathieu, Awa Maïga, JB Mpiana, Bana OK, and others.
+The ceremony was organized by the Abeti Masikini Foundation alongside Akweson Worldwide and Shabani Records.
+That same month, Kinshasa commemorated her legacy by inaugurating Abeti Masikini Avenue.